 //Adding Employee

-//here AddToRegisterEmp() method is added automatically by adding Model
+//here AddToRegisterEmp() method is added automatically

 Entity_Obj.AddToRegisterEmp(emp_Model_Obj);